nebrius/raspi-io/README.md

 });
 ```

-The ```io``` property must be specified explicitly to differentiate from trying to control an Arduino Uno that is plugged into the Raspberry Pi.
+The ```io``` property must be specified explicitly to differentiate from trying to control an Arduino Uno that is plugged
+into the Raspberry Pi.

+## Further Reading

-Note: you may also be interested in the [Raspi LLIO](https://gitlab.theoreticalideations.com/nebrius/raspi-llio/tree/master) library, which provides access to more of the Raspberry Pi's peripherals, but is lower-level and a little harder to use.
+You may also be interested in the [Raspi LLIO](https://gitlab.theoreticalideations.com/nebrius/raspi-llio/tree/master)
+library, which provides access to more of the Raspberry Pi's peripherals, but is lower-level and a little harder to use.

 License
 =======